-The Royal Scottish National Orchestra have announced that they will give two performances of a new work by composer Daniel Kidane.
+This week, the Royal Scottish National Orchestra will give two performances of a new work by composer Daniel Kidane.
 Entitled Zulu, Daniel has written the piece as part of the RSNO Composers' Hub, a scheme created to develop the talents of up-and-coming talent.

 A little bit about the piece: